-At one point, the psychologist administered a battery of psychological tests.
-Two of the tests were related to my interests matched against my aptitudes . . .
+The psychologist administered a battery of psychological tests.
+Two tests were related to my interests and my aptitudes . . .

-Years later, I majored in psych in undergraduate school.
+Many years later, I majored in psych in undergraduate school.
 I took tests as part of a class.
-Two of the tests measured interests to aptitudes and were the same tests as those I took in eighth grade.
+Two tests measured interests and aptitudes, the same tests I took in eighth grade.

 Several years later, I was in grad school in psych (had 30 grad hours, didn’t finish, went to law school instead).
-As part of the class, we had to take some tests.
+As part of a class, we had to take tests.
 I took the same two tests for the third time.

-My parents had kept the test results from eighth grade and the results from the tests I took in college.
-I was able to compare the results of tests that were administered over approximately 15 years.
+My parents kept the test results from eighth grade and the results of the tests I took in college.
+This allowed me to compare the results of tests that were administered three times over approximately 15 years.

-I was amazed.
-The findings didn’t change — they were right on the money.
+I was astounded.
+The findings didn’t change over the fifteen-year period — they were right on the money.

-It was uncanny and a little unnerving to see how the test data about my interests and aptitude and the test’s predictions for future success were so accurate.
+I was a little unnerved to realize how test data about my interests and aptitude and their predictions for future success were so accurate.

 Assessing Interests and Aptitudes

 Until I took these tests for the third time, I was convinced that the first two tests were wrong.
-But results of tests taken in middle school and undergraduate school actually predicted my careers as an adult.
+But results of those tests taken in middle school and college actually predicted the careers I would choose and excel at as an adult.

-As a young adult, I wanted to work as a forest ranger because I thought that would give me lots of time to fish and camp.
-The occupations suggested by the interest and aptitude tests included journalism, counseling, ministry, and attorney.
+As an adolescent and young adult, I wanted to work as a forest ranger.
+I thought that would give me lots of time to fish and camp.
+The occupations recommended by the vocational interest and aptitude tests were journalism, counseling, ministry, and attorney.

-During college and after, I worked part-time for a local newspaper.
+During and after college, I worked part-time for a local newspaper.
 I worked as a juvenile probation officer for 10 years before law school.

 After law school, I worked as a criminal defense attorney.
-Many of my clients were wayward youth who were aimlessly drifting and had no direction.
-I referred these kids to a counseling/vocational psychologist for an assessment of their strengths, weaknesses, aptitudes compared to interests.
+Many of my clients were wayward youth who were drifting aimlessly with no direction.
+I referred these kids to a counseling/vocational psychologist for an assessment of their strengths, weaknesses, aptitudes, and interests.

-These tests were the only ones available in the old days.
-Newer editions may be better.
+These vocational tests were the only ones available in the old days.
+Newer editions of these and other tests are likely to be better.